FAIRDataPipeline/FAIR-CLI/README.md

 | This layout is subject to possible change depending on whether or not multiple aliases for the same user will be allowed in the registry itself.
 The main reason for having a *local* version is to support separate handling of multiple projects. |

 ## Registry Interaction
-Currently `FAIR-CLI` sets up the write data storage location on the local registry if it does not exist, and creates an object for the working config.
+Currently `FAIR-CLI` sets up the write data storage location on the local registry if it does not exist.
+Entries are created for the YAML file type, current user as an author, and object for a given run.

 ## Command Line Usage
 As mentioned, all of the subcommands within FAIR-CLI are still under review with many still serving as placeholders for future features.
 Running `fair` without arguments or `fair --help` will show all of these.